zynksoftware/Zynk-Workflow/_docs/Amazon-Marketplace-Connector/Exporting-Reports-from-Amazon-Marketplace.md

 _Required_
 Specify the delay in milliseconds to use between calls to Amazon.
 Amazon throttle requests to their services, so if sending a large data set you may need to increase this limit.

+### Channels
+_Required_
+Choose at least one marketplace to send the XML feed to.
+For information about how Amazon handles feeds sent to multiple marketplaces, see [Using Multiple Marketplaces](http://docs.developer.amazonservices.com/en_UK/feeds/Feeds_EU_Global_Seller.html).

 ### Connection
 _Required_
 The Amazon Marketplace Connection to use.
 See the [Connecting to Amazon Marketplace](connecting-to-amazon-marketplace) article if you require more information on how to create/manage connections.